Least-squares finite elements for distributed optimal control problems: Numerical experiments

 \subsection{Unconstrained problem subject to Stokes equation}

 Let $\Omega =(0,1)^2$.
-We consider the optimal control problem~\eqref{eq:stokes} with $\lambda=10^{-1}$ and $X = \Xad$, i.e., the unconstrained control problem.
+We consider the optimal control problem~\eqref{eq:stokes} with $X = \Xad$, i.e., the unconstrained control problem.
 Our manufactured solution is given by

 and the data $\ff = -\boldsymbol\Delta\yy+\lambda^{-1}\pp$, $\zz_d = \boldsymbol\Delta\pp+\yy$ is computed thereof.
 Since this is an unconstrained control problem we employ the method described in Section~\ref{sec:lsfem:unconstrained}, see also Section~\ref{sec:num:poisson:unconstrained} for a similar numerical experiment for the Poisson problem.
-The solution is smooth so that we expect optimal convergence of the lowest-order scheme which is also observed in Figure~\ref{fig:stokes}.
+The solution is smooth so that we expect optimal convergence of the lowest-order scheme which is also observed in Figure~\ref{fig:stokes} for different values of $\lambda$.
+Here, we use uniform mesh refinement.
+Figure~\ref{fig:stokes} also shows the effectivity index $\mathrm{eff_{uc}}$.
+One observes that as $\lambda$ gets smaller the error in $\yy$ has a pre-asymptotic range where it converges at a higher rate.
+This explains that for $\lambda=10^{-3}$ the effectivity index grows.